Decoding Dark Matter with Stellar Streams from Beyond the Milky Way

 These comparisons will be made against the actual stream data.

-- Model and fit multiple streams at once in multiple external galaxies
+- Develop novel numerical techniques that model and fit multiple streams at once in multiple external galaxies.

 Expected Outcomes